-$\alpha \equiv$ Person X 's probability that she will be the victim, if an accident occurs.
+$\alpha \equiv \text{Person } X$'s probability that she will be the victim, if an accident occurs.

-$\beta$ = Person Y's probability that she will be the victim, if an accident occurs.
+$\beta \equiv \text{Person } Y$'s probability that she will be the victim, if an accident occurs.

-We assume that $0 \le \alpha, \beta \le 1$ .
-We will call $\alpha$ and $\beta$ the victimization probabilities, or role-type uncertainty parameters, depending on context.
-We assume that X and Y believe their probabilities of being the injurer are $1 - \alpha$ and $1 - \beta$ , respectively.
+We assume that $0 \le \alpha$, $\beta \le 1$.
+We will call α and β the victimization probabilities, or role-type uncertainty parameters, depending on context.
+We assume that X and Y believe their probabilities of being the injurer are $1 - \alpha$ and $1 - \beta$, respectively.

-Because the occurrence/non-occurrence of an accident is assumed independent of the identity of the victim/injurer, party X's subjective probability of being a victim in an accident is $\alpha$ times the accident probability, and her subjective probability of being an injurer in an accident is $1-\alpha$ times the accident probability.
+Because the occurrence/non-occurrence of an accident is assumed independent of the identity of the victim/injurer, party X's subjective probability of being a victim in an accident is α times the accident probability, and her subjective probability of being an injurer in an accident is $1 - \alpha$ times the accident probability.

-Since $\alpha$ and $\beta$ are subjective probabilities, formed before the fact, and not necessarily observable by the other party, the sum of $\alpha$ and $\beta$ need not equal 1.
-That is, X and Y may form their beliefs about victimization probabilities in some uncoordinated way.
+Since α and β are subjective probabilities, formed before the fact, and not necessarily observable by the other party, the sum of α and β need not equal 1.
+That is, X and Y may form their beliefs about victimization probabilities in some uncoordinated or inconsistent way.
 They may not share the same information or beliefs.
-The subjective probabilities are not necessarily the true probabilities that X or Y will be victim.
-If they were true probabilities, they would of course have to sum to 1.
+If they had the same information and beliefs, the subjective probabilities would sum to 1.
+The subjective probabilities are not generally the true probabilities that X or Y will be victim.
+If they were true probabilities, they would of course sum to 1.
 It will turn out that the value of $\alpha + \beta$ has a crucial role in determining game equilibria, and the efficiency or lack thereof, of some liability rules.

 Let x and y denote person X's and person Y's care levels, respectively, measured by their care expenditures.
-Following the standard modeling in tort liability literature since Brown (1973), we assume that each person can choose any level of care between 0 and $\infty$ , and that the probability of an accident, p(x, y), is a continuous and differentiable function.
-We assume that increasing care levels reduce the probability of an accident, and thus expected accident costs ( $p_x < 0$ , and $p_y < 0$ ).
-We also assume that, for all x and y, p(x, y) > 0, $p{xx} > 0$ , $p{yy} > 0$ , and $p{xy} > 0$ .
-For simplicity, we assume that the care levels do not affect the parties' subjective probabilities $\alpha$ and $\beta$ .
+Following the standard modeling in tort liability literature since Brown (1973), we assume that each person can choose any level of care between 0 and ∞ , that the care levels are observable by both, and that the probability of an accident, p(x, y), is a continuous and differentiable function of the care levels, known to both.
+We assume that increasing care levels reduce the probability of an accident, and thus expected accident costs ($p_x < 0$, and $p_y < 0$).
+We also assume that, for all x and y, p(x, y) > 0, $p{xx} > 0$, $p{yy} > 0$, and $p{xy} > 0$.